A spectacular 1 week South Island road trip itinerary

 MILFORD SOUND TOURS

 • Take a day tour if you don’t want to drive on the long and winding road in to Milford.
+I recommend this small group option as they sail with Cruise Milford, which is the only family operated cruise boat in Milford Sound.

 • If you’re short on time, or just don’t fancy spending 8 hours on a bus, you can coach in and fly back, or vice versa.
 This way you can still see the stunning Fiordland scenery along Milford road, but save yourself some hours in the bus.